nweisenfeld/nweisenfeld.github.io/about.md

 comments: []
 ---

-I am a computational biologist and computer scientist at the Broad Institute of Harvard and MIT.
-I'm currently working on the development of novel algorithms for genome assembly.
+I am a computational biologist and computer scientist at [10X Genomics][].
+I was previously a senior staff scientist at The Broad Institute of MIT and Harvard where I worked on the development of the DISCOVAR and DISCOVAR *de novo* genome assembly algorithms.
+At 10X, I continue support for our previous assemblers while working on new algorithms tailored toward the unique data types that 10X produces.

 My post-doctoral work, as well as my doctoral dissertation research, was performed at Children's Hospital Boston and Harvard Medical